ChokoGroup/Choko-Hack/README.md

 - New option in settings (P1 Start + P2 Start during boot USB countdown) to resize font used on screen, useful with 4K TV.
 - Disabled menu countdown after changing settings.
+- Skip USB countdown pressing [P1 D] + [P2 D] (see choko_menu_help.png for all buttons functions).
+- Optimize hack installer and compression to fit in free space of first partition.

 ### What's new in v13.0.0